patzsantos/e-portfolio-uoeo/Driverless Car Summative Assessment 1 and 2/README.md

 # 7D Driverless Car System
 Welcome to the 7D Driverless Car System!
 This is a system implementation of code designed to support the operation of a driverless car based on [this](link) system design proposal.
-During the development process, it has been decided that driverless car will be named **7D Driverless Car System**, or **7D**
+During the development process, it has been decided that driverless car will be named **7D Driverless Car System**.

 ## Car Operations
 7D can only start running if an authorised user starts it.
 That user also has the capability to stop the car.
 After an authorised user starts the driverless car, it can then function autonomously.